dig-soilman/soil-reader/soil_biology.md

 Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)

+This document is ported from an html version an html version.

 Separating the physical soil properties from biologically mediated properties---at times---helps understanding of the biologicals themselves, and the soil.